 Reid Gardner and Clark.
 In November 2000, we and Dynegy Inc. executed asset purchase agreements to acquire the 740 MW gas-fired Clark Station and 445 MW of the 605 MW coal-fired Reid Gardner Station, both located near Las Vegas, Nevada.
 The purchase price is approximately \$634 million.
-We expect to close the acquisition during the second quarter of 2001.
-In addition, we and Dynegy are negotiating to acquire an additional 145 MW of the Reid Gardner Station.
+Although we are working to close the acquisition during the second quarter of 2001, the Nevada Assembly recently passed legislation that, if passed by the Nevada Senate and ultimately signed into law, would prohibit the sale of the Reid Gardner and Clark stations.
+In addition, the Public Utilities Commission of Nevada has commenced a proceeding that could reverse its original requirement that these plants be sold.

 Bridgeport Harbor and New Haven Harbor.
-In December 2000, we signed asset purchase agreements to acquire the 585 MW coal-fired Bridgeport Harbor Station and the 466 MW oil and gas-fired New Haven Harbor Station in Connecticut for approximately \$325 million.
+In December 2000, we signed asset purchase agreements to acquire the 585~MW coal-fired Bridgeport Harbor Station and the 466~MW oil and gas-fired New Haven Harbor Station in Connecticut for approximately \$325~million.
 We expect the acquisition to close during the second quarter of 2001.